dinodeep/MyGrocer/README.md

 - [ ] adding recommendations to the grocery list creator to recommend recipes based on ingredient similarity and more
 - [ ] implementing ingredient and recipe quantities to allow for quantities in grocery lists
 - [ ] creating a grocery list filter so that users can safely ignore recipes they typically always have like salt or butter

+Feel free to contribute by forking and makig a pull request!